ddupas/msfish/README.md

 - ### jsdom
 	A DOM document is a tree representation of a web page in memory made of nodes.
-Loading a page into JSDOM allows searching using xpath. xpath is a path into a dom just like a directory path leads to a location on your web server.
+Loading a page into JSDOM allows searching using XPath.
+XPath is a path into a dom just like a directory path that leads to a location on your web server.
-- ### git / github desktop
+- ### git / GitHub Desktop
-	Not sure if I am abusing github tos by uploading my database to the development repo, but here we are!!!
-Also, github desktop is better than git built into codeoss or gnome-builder.
-Cron job relies on keys without passwords.
+	Not sure if I am abusing GitHub's terms of service by uploading my database to the development repo, but here we are!!!
+Also, GitHub desktop is better than git built into CodeOSS or gnome-builder.
+Cron's job relies on keys without passwords.
 - ### Sqlite, a-was/node-sql, sql.js
-	Some overlap in functionality with various methods of accessing sqlite3, simply because I started with bare-bones, realized needed to promisify it, found that, but then realized i also need an in-browser library for client side stuff. had i realized it was all heading toward needing sql.js, i would of started there
+	We have some overlap in functionality with various methods of accessing sqlite3, because I started with bare-bones, realized needed to promisify it, and finally realized I also need an in-browser library for client-side.
 - ### sql.js
-    npm i does not download sql-wasm.js,
+	A sqlite3 library that can run client-side in-browser or on a node server.
+Installation is not trivial for either.
+On the server, npm did not grab the files needed.
+The solution is to go to their GitHub page, find releases and unzip.
-    solution is to go to github page, find releases and unzip in dist Also not trivial to use with cdn on front-end, see index.html for 2 step initialization
+	On the front end we use a CDN: see index.html for the 2 step initialization code.
 - ### highcharts.com for the chart
-	still digging into props but sofar its been interesting, should mention this is fairly dependent on moment.js still chewing
+	We are still digging into the properties, but so far it's been interesting.
+	Highcharts are heavily dependent on Moment.js.
 - ### node-schedule
 - ### http-server for testing index.html
-	index.html is the charts page hosted by github using fetch to get db also from github and sql.js to query, however, a live server is needed for testing, this one is better than the one in code-oss
+	index.html is the charts page hosted by GitHub.
+	It uses fetch to get the msfish.db database (also located on GitHub).
+	A live server like npx http-server is only needed for testing.